King County Fire District 27

 1946 - 2024

-This May will mark the 78th anniversary of the Fire District.
+May 27, 2024 marked the 78th anniversary of the Fire District.
 It was about 1944 when Fall City grocer Allen Slott began the campaign to establish a Fire District in Fall City.
-He organized and recruited other citizens to help move the project forward.
-Prior to the formation of the District two hose carts were deployed to combat fires in the community.
+He organized and recruited other citizens to help move the project forward. â€‹Prior to the formation of the District two hose carts were deployed to combat fires in the community.

 The Fire District was formed after the passage of a special election on May 7, 1946.
 The ballot measure to form the Fire District passed by a vote of 157 yes and 8 no votes.
 The Board of County Commissioners of King County, Washington, declared the incorporation of King County Fire District 27 on May 27, 1946.
 Howard Stow, Charles Hanson, and Calvin Kiest served as the first Fire District Commissioners.